Sustainable Groundwater Management Act

 The Sustainable Groundwater Management Act (SGMA) is a three-bill package that passed the California state legislature and was signed into California state law by Governor Jerry Brown in September 2014.
-Its purpose is to ensure better local and regional management of groundwater use and it seeks to have a sustainable groundwater management in California by 2042.
+Its purpose is to ensure better local and regional management of groundwater use and it seeks to achieve sustainable groundwater management throughout California by 2042.
 It emphasizes local management and formed groundwater sustainability agencies (GSAs) from local and regional authorities who submitted groundwater sustainability plans (GSPs) to the state between 2020 and 2022.

 Background

 Groundwater in California is used by 85% of California's population of 40 million and heavily used by the agriculture industry as the main water source for crops.
-Prior to SGMA, groundwater use was under-regulated to a point where many areas of the state faced major depletion, particularly in the San Joaquin Valley and other groundwater basins on the central coast and southern California that have been designated by the State's Department of Water Resources as being critically overdrafted.
+Prior to SGMA, groundwater use was under-regulated to a point where many areas of the state faced major depletion, particularly in the San Joaquin Valley and other groundwater basins on the central coast and southern California that have been designated by the State's Department of Water Resources (DWR) as being critically overdrafted.

 Groundwater is particularly crucial in California because the dearth of surface water in summer months in most of the state means that it supplies between one-third and two-thirds of the state's freshwater supply, depending on climatic conditions.
 It has been pumped in excess of the natural rate of replenishment, which in return is lowering the groundwater table, a phenomenon called "overdraft", that can cause severe land subsidence.

 In 1980, DWR noted that of California's 450 groundwater basins that were defined at the time, 40 were in overdraft and 11 were identified as being in "critically overdrafted conditions" (COD).
 Groundwater levels had dropped from 50 feet below historic levels and up to 100 feet below in the San Joaquin Valley.
 In 2016, DWR identified an additional 10 basins as being in COD status for a total of 21 COD basins.
 These COD basins are required to reach sustainability in a shorter timeframe, by 2040 rather than 2042 under SGMA.

 Knowing how much groundwater is being taken out and used is difficult because there is no reporting requirement.
 Prior to SGMA there were only a few basins that reported to the state, operating under government regulation and special state legislation.
 SGMA mandates annual reporting of groundwater pumped in all high and medium priority basins.

-Managing groundwater is also challenging because it does not adhere to property lines and often move freely moves underground across jurisdictions.
+Managing groundwater is also challenging because it does not adhere to property lines and often moves freely underground across jurisdictions.
 SGMA's requirement that GSAs are established and that GSAs and GSPs be coordinated across a basin or subbasin seeks to address this problem.
 Further, SGMA requires that neighboring basins consider each other's ability to achieve their sustainability goal.